Figsh/counterx.fscss/README.md

 @import(exec(_init counterx))
 ```

-Since Counterx is a .fscss file, you do NOT need to include the extension.
+Since Counterx is a .fscss file, you do not need to include the extension.

-Note: If a plugin uses another extension like .css or .xfscss, you must specify it:
+> Note: If a plugin uses another extension like .css or .xfscss, you must specify it:

 ```css
 @import(exec(_init myplugin/css))